Works by Henry Moore at Sotheby's

 Henry Moore Biography

-Henry Moore was a major British sculptor whose organically shaped, semiabstract and often monumental bronze and stone figures made him one of the most important sculptors of the 20the century.
+Henry Moore was a major British sculptor whose organically shaped, semiabstract, and often monumental bronze and stone figures made him one of the most important sculptors of the 20th century.

-From his first one-man exhibition and public commission in London in the late 1920s, to his 1943 commission of a Madonna and Child for the church of St. Matthew in Northampton, to his Reclining Figure, 1956–58, for the UNESCO building in Paris, Moore developed a distinct Modernist sculptural language that earned him international critical acclaim.
-After establishing the Henry Moore Foundation in 1977 and giving many sculptures from a 1978 exhibition of his work at the London’s Serpentine Gallery to the Tate museum, Moore died on 31 August 1986.
+From his first one-man exhibition and public commission in London in the late 1920s to his 1943 commission of a Madonna and Child for the church of St. Matthew in Northampton to his Reclining Figure, 1956–58, for the UNESCO building in Paris, Moore developed a distinct Modernist sculptural language that earned him international critical acclaim.
+After establishing the Henry Moore Foundation in 1977 and giving many sculptures from a 1978 exhibition of his work at London’s Serpentine Gallery to the Tate museum.
+His style, alongside fellow artists Barbara Hepworth and Ben Nicholson, would come to define British Modernist art.

-Along with museums around the world, Moore’s work are in the collections of England’s Chatsworth House, Yorkshire Sculpture Park, Kew Gardens and Fitzwilliam Museum.
+Along with museums around the world, Moore’s work is in the collections of England’s Chatsworth House, Yorkshire Sculpture Park, Kew Gardens, and Fitzwilliam Museum.
 According to Sotheby’s Mei Moses index, the average compound annual return for Henry Moore resold at auction between 2003 and 2017 was 4.9%, and 84.3% of 172 such works increased in value.

 Read Less